StaniGraf/best-repo-ever/README.md

 # best-repo-ever
 sure it is
-the claim is lemma thus can be accepted without dispute
+the claim is a lemma thus can be accepted without a dispute